Samolivyu/avery-clone/README.md

 ## Overview

 This project is a clone of the [Original Avery Website](https://www.aealimited.com/), implemented using React, CSS, and HTML.
-The application is designed to serve as a Progressive Web App (PWA) and incorporates OAuth and JSON Web Tokens (JWT) for user authentication and database storage.
+The application incorporates JSON Web Tokens (JWT) for user authentication and database storage.

 ## Features

 - **Avery Website Replica:** This project aims to faithfully replicate the features and design of the original Avery website.

-- **Progressive Web App (PWA):** The application is built as a PWA, enabling users to have a seamless experience across various devices and offline functionality.

-- **OAuth and JWT:** Secure user authentication is implemented using OAuth for third-party logins and JWT for managing authentication tokens.
+- **JWT:** Secure user authentication is implemented using OAuth for third-party logins and JWT for managing authentication tokens.

 - **Database Storage:** The project utilizes a database for persistent storage, allowing users to store and retrieve data.